 Discussion and Submission Papers

-These papers provide information about potential developments in the field of supporting people with disability to explore the sexual lifestyles of their choice and sex worker rights issues.
+The submissions and discussion papers below provide information about our advocacy work and potential developments in the field of supporting people with disability to explore the sexual lifestyles of their choice and sex worker rights issues.

 August 2023